chrisbuerginrogers/rogerslab/README.md

 - Add project information to the `projects` spreadsheets
 *You can find tips if you hover cells on top.
 Refer to tips when you fill out each data
 3. Upload files (e.g., images, videos, gifs) to the `assets` folder, get a sharable link, and paste to the spreadsheets
-- Upload your headshot image to `assets/people` folder
+- Upload your headshot image to the `assets/people` folder
 - Create your project folder with your project id under the `assets` folder and upload images/videos of your projects

 ## Google Drive Structure